 Going to the doctor for the first time after joining might be uneasy for some.
-After all, Medi-Share is not insurance, so what do you say?
+After all, Medi-Share is not insurance, so how do you talk to your provider?
 What do you give your provider?
 How is this experience different?

 Many times doctors themselves are not familiar with Medi-Share because they have a billing department who handles all of that.
 Even when you call to make an initial appointment, the person on the other end of the phone, whether a receptionist, nurse, etc., may not understand how to handle your appointment and bill.

-To help our members (and potential members), we partnered with an actual doctor who also happens to be a member to give us great tips on how to talk to your provider about Medi-Share.
+To help our members (and potential members), we partnered with an actual doctor who also happens to be a member to give us great tips on how to communicate better with your doctor and talk to your provider about Medi-Share.

 “I had heard about Medi-Share from several of my patients over the years, but what drew me to it is the PHCS network,” explained Dr. Stuart Hoover, a functional health doctor who practices in Kansas.
 “A large hospital near us participates in it as well, so that was appealing.